 - Enter a Rule Name.

-- User's device platform is: Select any combination mobile and desktop devices.
+Select any combination of mobile and desktop devices.
 Note that iOS devices may bypass your iOS routing rules.
 See Configure a routing rule for macOS devices.

-- From the User matches menu, select which login attributes the user must match:
+Select which login attributes the user must match

 - Anything includes all users.

 - Regex on login allows you to enter any valid regular expression based on the user login to use for matching.
 This is useful when specifying the domain or a user attribute is not sufficient for matching.
 For example, .*\+email@example.com matches logins for the domain @company.com but only if +devtest is included before the @ sign.